Kharkiv Tractor Plant: Soviet Era to 1991

 In the 1980s, the plant achieved maximum productivity – the output was up to 70,000 tractors a year.
 For small farms and small jobs, low-power tractors with engines from 12 to 24 hp, such as XTZ-7, DT-14, T-19, T-20 and T-25 were produced, as well as the medium powered DT-54 and DT-75.
-By the beginning of 1986 the plant was supplying tractors to 36 countries and prepared production of new models of large-capacity wheeled tractors: T-150KM and T-150K-02.
+By the beginning of 1986 the plant was supplying tractors to 36 countries and prepared production of new models of large-capacity wheeled tractors: T-150 km and T-150K-02.

 Post-Soviet era

 In 1994, two years after the collapse of the Soviet Union and the independence of Ukraine, the plant was transformed into an open joint stock company.
 In the early 21st century the plant was producing tractors, including general purpose wheeled tractors XTZ-17221 and XTZ-17222, and upgraded the T-150 series, the wheeled arable XTZ-16131, the crawler-type XTZ-181, the farmers' ХТZ-3510, wheel loaders ХТZ-156.

 In addition to tractors, the Kharkiv Tractor Plant (HTZ) produced military products – artillery tractors ATL.
 In the 2000s it was producing light multi-purpose tractors MT-LB and self-propelled 2S1 Gvozdika howitzers.